Intracto/jiras-got-issues-browser-extension/README.md

 ## Settings
 ![alt text](images/readme/demo_6.png "Settings")
-- **Enable issue previewing:** enables or disables the preview bubbles that show highlighted tasks out of view
+- **Enable issue previewing:** enables or disables the preview bubbles that show highlighted tasks out of view.
-- **Add MAIN tag to parent issue:** enables or disables the 'Main' tag which visually distinguishes main tasks
+- **Add MAIN tag to parent issue:** enables or disables the 'Main' tag which visually distinguishes main tasks.
+- **Show verbose issue tags:** shows issue types, flags and priorities as easier-to-read tags.
+- **Remove issue clutter:** removes empty story point bubbles, 'normal' priority markers, and the number-of-days-in-column dots.
-- **Hide error messages:** hides or shows Jira error messages, which can be a bit of a pain in Firefox
+- **Hide error messages:** hides or shows Jira error messages, which can be a bit of a pain in Firefox.
+- **Card color width:** sets the width of the vertical card color indicator.
 - **Enable extension on these boards:** contains the IDs of boards you want the extension to work on.
 Multiple IDs should be on multiple lines.
-Example URL: https://jira.hosted-tools.com/secure/RapidBoard.jspa?rapidView=2196&quickFilter=8539 would be ID `2196`
+Example URL: https://jira.hosted-tools.com/secure/RapidBoard.jspa?rapidView=2196&quickFilter=8539 would be ID `2196`.